 Lowcountry Tourism Staff

-Assistant Director: Peach Morrison
+Executive Director: Peach Morrison

 Peach is a born and bred South Carolinian.
 She has been with the Commission since March of 2007.
 Peach grew up in Summerville and attended the College of Charleston.
 She has worked in the hospitality industry for many more years than she would like to admit.
 Hurricane Hugo blew her back to school in 1989 and she slowly but surely worked her way back to the coast.